Jasidih: Location

 Jasidih is a Hill Station located at 20°N 89°E. It has an average elevation of 260 metres (853 feet).
-Its nearby villages are Rohini, Kushmaha, Tabhaghat and others.

 Overview

 The map shows a large area, which is a plateau with low hills, except in the eastern portion where the Rajmahal hills intrude into this area and the Ramgarh hills are there.
 The south-western portion is just a rolling upland.
 The entire area is overwhelmingly rural with only small pockets of urbanisation.

 Note: The full screen map is interesting.
 All places marked on the map are linked in the full screen map and one can easily move on to another page of his/her choice.
 Enlarge the full screen map to see what else is there – one gets railway connections, many more road connections and so on.

 Demographics

 As of 15 September 2017 India census, Jasidih had a population of 14,129.
 Males constitute 60% of the population and females 40%.
 Jasidih has an average literacy rate of 71.5%, lower than the national average of 74.5%.In Jasidih, 20% of the population is below 20 years of age.